 [R-6.15.6.2-004] The MCX Service shall provide a mechanism for the initiator of an MCX Service Ad hoc Group Emergency Alert to request that the list of participants is to be determined and updated by the MCX Service system using pre-defined criteria.

+[R-6.15.6.2-004a] The MCX Service shall provide a mechanism for an authorised user to update the pre-defined criteria during an on-going Ad hoc Group Emergency Alert.

 [R-6.15.6.2-005a] When the list of participants is determined and updated by the MCX Service system, the MCX Service shall provide notifications to the relevant participants and authorized users.